-Subsection 5 prohibits the use of "smooth-faced block or fabricated metal wall panels" as the predominant building material within all non-residential and multi-family residential zoning districts.
-The Planning Commission may discuss allowing these types of materials, subject to the other design requirements.
+Subsection 5 is amended to remove the provision prohibiting the use of "smooth-faced block or fabricated metal wall panels" as the predominant building material.

-Subsection 6 currently states that non-residential building colors "should be muted or earth-tone in color.
+Subsection 6 is deleted to remove the requirement that buildings "should be muted or earth-tone in color.
 Bold colors shall be avoided except when used as accent trim."
-The Planning Commission may discuss whether to continue to regulate non-residential building colors.
+The removes paint color from being regulated by the City.